derektypist/project-euler-053/README.md

 ## Features

-Allows the user to enter a number (limit)
+Allows the user to enter a number (limit) in order to get the number of values of nCr, for which 1 ≤ n ≤ 100 greater than the limit.
+Performs checks on valid user input.
+If the input is not valid, an error message is displayed instead.